Otabek Mahkamov: Career

 According to Uzbek tabloids, Mahkamov has a degree in law and worked as a lawyer.
 The tabloids also claim that he currently teaches at the National Association of Accountants and Auditors of Uzbekistan.

 Mahkamov's first studio movie appearance was in the 2010 film Boʻrilar 3: Oxirgi qarz.
 He achieved further notability in Uzbekistan after his role as an investigator in the 2011 film Majruh.
 Other notable films in which Mahkamov has appeared include Men yulduzman (I'm a Star) (2012), Jodugar (The Witch) (2012), Yondiradi-kuydiradi (My Love, My Pain) (2012), and Fotima (Fotima) (2013).

 Apart from his roles in feature films, Mahkamov has also appeared in music videos of several Uzbek singers, most notably in Ozodbek Nazarbekov's "Meni kuchliroq sev".

 Mahkamov has also published his interviews with international celebrities in Uzbek tabloids and magazines.
 So far he has published his interviews with Cary-Hiroyuki Tagawa, Frédéric Diefenthal, Armand Assante, Ennio Morricone, and Mithun Chakraborty.

-Criticism
+Controversies

-In 2015, it emerged that Mahkamov had made contradictory and false claims about his birthplace, academic qualifications, and skills.
-These contradictions came to light after Mahkamov personally contacted one of the administrators of the Uzbek Wikipedia requesting help in creating an entry about himself.
+In 2015, it was reported that Mahkamov had made contradictory and false claims about his birthplace and academic qualifications.
 The first article that gave a detailed account of the contradictions in Mahkamov's claims was published by the Osh-based literature website Ijodkor.
 On March 8, 2015, the Uzbek entertainment website Sayyod published a short article which stated that Mahkamov had provided Uzbek journalists with false information about his background.
 The author fell short of directly accusing Mahkamov, but promised to publish a more detailed account of the matter.
+In an interview with the Uzbek tabloid Bekajon, Mahkamov denied the accusations.